 Create A Facebook Group For Your Volunteers

-A Facebook group can be a powerful way to extend your church's online influence.
-According to Nona Jones, head of faith partnerships at Facebook, groups are the second most potent factor in the platform's algorithm, after close friends and family.
+A Facebook group is an extremely powerful medium to extend your church's online influence.
+After close friends and family, groups are the second most potent factor in Facebook's algorithm.

-Facebook groups are an effective way to grow your audience and reach.
-You can create engaging content for your groups by asking questions, facilitating conversation, and sharing relevant information and resources.
-Facebook groups are also a great way to foster a sense of community, where you can connect with your followers and encourage them to interact with each other.
+You can easily use Facebook groups to grow your audience and reach effectively.
+You should start by creating engaging content for your group audience by asking relevant questions and sharing useful information and resources.
+Facebook groups help to foster a sense of community, where you can encourage your followers to interact with each other.